Compare Insurance Quotes

 - Increased limits on specific personal property such as money, jewelry, watercraft, firearms, and more

-Also available from Commerce are condominium owner’s policies and renter’s insurance to meet the specific needs of condo owners and tenants.
+Also available from MAPFRE are condominium owner’s policies and renter’s insurance to meet the specific needs of condo owners and tenants.
 These policies focus more on personal property and liability, and each has specifics for the type of risks specific to owning a condo or renting a home.

 Commercial Umbrella insurance policies are also available to provide additional liability coverage on top of policies for a variety of different types of business.

 Recreational and Specialty Vehicle

 MAPFRE offers coverage for several types of recreational vehicles such as watercraft, ATVs, trailers, and snowmobiles.
 The company also writes motorcycle insurance.

 These plans are listed on the site without much in the way of details or information, and may be offered by a subsidiary or in limited locations.

 MAPFRE appears to offer online quoting for two products: life and auto.